HOW CAN I RELIEVE ACADEMIC STRESS?

 Part I — Understanding Stress Physiology

-Explaining how stress functions biologically and psychologically.
+Explaining how stress functions neurologically and physiologically.

 Part II — The Science of Breathing